-A method to solve the triangle routing problem is to duplicate the anchor points in many networks (Figure 3) in different geographic locations.
-In [GHAHA], these anchor points (home agents) announce the same IP prefixes using anycast.
-The traffic originating from the mobile node will then be served by the nearest anchor point, and the traffic sent from a correspondent node to the mobile node will be intercepted by the anchor point nearest to the correspondent node.
-Therefore both traffic will use the anchor point nearest to where the traffic originates, so that triangle routing is avoided.
-These anchor points may possess identical information about the mobile nodes [Paper-Migrating.Home.Agents].
+Similarly, traffic originating from MN11 will be served by its nearest MR (MR3).
+Trianle routing is therefore avoided.
 Yet the synchronization of all the home agents will then be a challenge [Paper-SMGI].
 In addition, the amount of signaling traffic needed in synchronizing the home agents may become excessive when the number of mobile nodes and the number of home agents both increase.